h2oai/deepwater/docs/open-tour-dallas/deep-water-ami.md

  ![Review instance launch](images/review_instance_launch.png)

 13. A popup will appear prompting you to select a key pair.
 This will be used to log in to the instance via command line.
 You can select your existing key pair or create a new one.
-Click **Launch Instances** to start the new instance.
+Be sure to accept the acknowledgement, then click **Launch Instances** to start the new instance.

  ![Enter or select key/pair](images/enter_key_pair.png)

 After the instance starts, you can view/start/stop/terminate the instance from the EC2 Dashboard by clicking on **Running Instances**.

-To open Jupyter Notebook server, enter ``<Public_IP_Address>:80`` in the address bar tab of browser window.
-A prompt box will appear for authentication.
-Enter username as ``deepwater`` and password as AWS Instance ID.
+To open a Jupyter Notebook server, enter ``<Public_IP_Address>:80`` in the address bar of your browser window.
+A message box will appear, prompting you to provide authentication.
+Enter ``deepwater`` for the username, and enter the AWS Instance ID as the password.

-To open Flow UI, enter ``<Public_IP_Address>:54321`` in the address bar tab of browser window.
+To open the Flow UI, enter ``<Public_IP_Address>:54321`` in the address bar of your browser window.

 You can log in to this instance using ssh with Terminal (Mac/Linux) or Putty (Window).
 For example: